wisecash/wisecash-support/_posts/2000-01-01-getting-started.md

 Once the forecast data is ready, you can:

-* Forecast your business bank-account balance (up to one year in advance).
+* [Forecast your business bank-account balance, Balance Forecast & Runway Estimation] (up to one year in advance).
-* Track your yearly income goal (including planned & paid income transactions).
+* Track and forecast your [yearly income goal,Yearly Income Tracking] (including planned & paid income transactions).
-* Visualize a monthly-breakdown of profits, expenses and income.
+* Visualize a [monthly-breakdown] of profits, expenses and income.
-* Zoom into a specific account to verify upcoming transactions.
+* Zoom into a [specific account,Account Overview] to verify upcoming transactions.